-Driving and Using Machines: SOLU-CORTEF may cause dizziness (vertigo), tiredness or blurred vision.
-Be careful about driving or doing activities that require you to be alert.
-If you experience these symptoms after taking SOLU-CORTEF, do NOT drive or operate machinery.
+Driving and Using Machines: SOLU-CORTEF can cause dizziness, vertigo, tiredness or blurred vision.
+Give yourself time after taking SOLU-CORTEF to see how you feel before driving a vehicle or using machinery.

 Children (less than 18 years of age):